 [Source: World Health Organization, full PDF document: (LINK).
-Edited.]
+Extract.]

 Human infection with avian influenza A(H5N1) viruses

-From 2003 through 10 December 2013, 648 laboratory-confirmed human cases with avian influenza A(H5N1) virus infection have been officially reported to WHO from 15 countries.
+From 2003 through 20 December 2013, 648 laboratory-confirmed human cases of avian influenza A(H5N1) virus infection have been officially reported to WHO from 15 countries.
 Of these cases, 384 died.

-Since the last WHO Influenza at the Human Animal Interface update on 7 October 2013, seven new laboratory-confirmed human cases of influenza A(H5N1) virus infection were reported to WHO from Cambodia (6) and Indonesia (1).
+Since the last WHO Influenza at the Human-Animal Interface update on 10 December 2013, no new laboratory-confirmed human cases of influenza A(H5N1) virus infection were reported to WHO.

 Overall public health risk assessment for avian influenza A(H5N1) viruses:

 Whenever influenza viruses are circulating in poultry, sporadic infections or small clusters of human cases are possible, especially in people exposed to infected household poultry or contaminated environments.

 However, this influenza A(H5N1) virus does not currently appear to transmit easily among people.
 As such, the risk of community-level spread of this virus remains low.

 Avian influenza A(H7N9) in China